 Corey Gin, Director

-Corey Gin was formally named director for LEEP this past summer.
+Corey Gin was named director of LEEP in Summer 2013.
 His unique background, training, and experience in program design and development, curriculum development and planning, informational and instructional technologies, and higher education leadership were ideal for helping the University launch this program.
 Previous to this position, Corey was the lead instructional designer for the Online and Hybrid Support Center here at CSU East Bay.
-He has also served as a regional director for a statewide program to integrate educational technologies in K12, a leader of online/hybrid instruction at San Jose State University, and a classroom teacher.
+He has also served as a regional director for a statewide program to integrate educational technologies into K12 schools and districts, a leader of online/hybrid instruction at CSU East Bay and San Jose State University, and a classroom teacher.

 Leadershp Development Advisory Council